Why is vitamin C so good for my skin?

 Continuing our discussion of the 3 most important products you can and should be using on your skin to reverse signs of aging and prevent further signs, we come to “C”, or vitamin C.

 To review, “A” is vitamin A, retin-A, or retinol which increases cell turnover, improves overall strength and health of skin and decreases signs of aging.
 “B” refers to a Broad-spectrum sunscreen to protect against both UVA and UVB rays as well as signs of aging and cell damage leading to skin cancer.

-Science and research show us that aging skin occurs from more than just the turning of the calendar; exposure to environmental elements such as pollution, smoke and sun exposure cause aging in the form of photo-damage, lines, wrinkles, uneven pigmentation and possibly even skin cancer.
+Science and research prove that aging skin occurs from more than just the turning of the calendar; exposure to environmental elements such as pollution, smoke and sun exposure cause aging in the form of photo-damage ("age spots"), lines, wrinkles, uneven pigmentation and possibly even skin cancer.
 These external factors contribute to aging by being major sources of free-radicals; molecules with unpaired electrons that are highly reactive and cause cell damage.

 Topical vitamin C helps protect us from free radicals in 2 ways: first, it helps to prevent the formation of free radicals from UV damage.
 Vitamin C has been shown to provide up to eight times the skin’s natural protection, thus protecting our cells in ways that sunscreen alone cannot.
 When used together, vitamin C and sunscreen can provide almost complete photo-protection.

 The second way topical vitamin C protects us against free radicals is that it is a powerful anti-oxidant, neutralizing free radicals before they can attack the body.

 A third reason to use Vitamin C is because it's necessary for the production of collagen, the major structural protein of the skin.
 If you are using a retinol, or vitamin A to increase cell turnover you'll need additional vitamin C to support the increase in collagen production you'll be experiencing and maximize your results.